 At SomoS, Ingrid Bittar also further developed her “Mappings,” a series of collage/textile works which visually trace the lineage of her collages.

-“Indexing artistic responses to the weight of cumulative history and cultural givens,” Imprint presents Bittar’s collages and mappings alongside those of another very talented young artist working in this field, David Woodward (Canada).
+As the closing presentation of Ingrid’s Artist in Residence period at SomoS, Bittar took part in the Imprint duo collage exhibition (October 1-17, 2015).
+“Indexing artistic responses to the weight of cumulative history and cultural givens,” Imprint presented Bittar’s collages and mappings alongside those of another very talented young artist working in this field, David Woodward (Canada).